Samuel Little's childhood house.

 Coincidentally, the grandparents of serial killer Ted Bundy did the exact same thing during the 1950 Census.

-Samuel was a troublesome young boy.
+Little was a troublesome young boy.
 At the age of 13, he was sent to the Boys' Industrial School after he stole a bicycle.

 During his 18-month stint at the reformatory school, his behavior worsened, and he racked up dozens of violations.

 In his late teens and early adult years, he was jailed several times for burglary, breaking and entering, and assault.
-A newspaper article about one of his earlier crimes shows that he was still using the surname "McDowell" at the age of 21.
+A newspaper article about one of his earlier crimes shows that he was still using the surname McDowell at the age of 21.

 He committed his first known murder in the early hours of January 1st, 1971, when he strangled a woman named Mary Jo Brosley to death.